vnobo/plate/README.md

 ## ❓ Help from the Community

-For questions on how to use ng-zorro-antd, please post questions to [<img alt="Stack Overflow" src="https://cdn.sstatic.net/Sites/stackoverflow/company/img/logos/so/so-logo.svg?v=2bb144720a66" width="140" />](http://stackoverflow.com/questions/tagged/ng-zorro-antd) using the `plate-platform` tag.
+For questions on how to use plate-platform, please post questions to [<img alt="Stack Overflow" src="https://cdn.sstatic.net/Sites/stackoverflow/company/img/logos/so/so-logo.svg?v=2bb144720a66" width="140" />](http://stackoverflow.com/questions/tagged/ng-zorro-antd) using the `plate-platform` tag.
 If you're not finding what you need on stackoverflow, you can find us on [![Discord](https://img.shields.io/discord/748677963142135818?label=Discord&style=flat-square)](https://discord.com/channels/748677963142135818/764322550712893451)